siddharthyayavaram/CAIRE/README.md

 * `--target_list`

   * Default: `top10_countries.pkl` (located under `data/`).
-  * If you input an existing `*.pkl` in `data/`, CAIRE treats it as a predefined list. e.g `indian_states.pkl`
+  * If you input a`*.pkl` file that exists in `data/`, CAIRE treats it as a predefined list. e.g `indian_states.pkl`
-  * To use custom labels, wrap a comma-separated string in quotes, e.g.
+  * To use custom labels, wrap a comma-separated string in quotes

     ```sh
     --target_list "CultureA,CultureB,CultureC"
     ```

-  You can add your own `.pkl` files to the `data/` folder, but to use them as predefined target lists, you must also add their paths to `PREDEFINED_TARGET_LISTS` in `config.py`.
+  You can set your own `.pkl` files, but to use them as predefined target lists, you must also add their paths to `PREDEFINED_TARGET_LISTS` in `config.py`.

 * `--image_paths`